Jaan Puhvel: Career

-Puhvel taught classical languages and comparative Indo-European linguistics at the University of California, Los Angeles (UCLA) from 1958.
+Puhvel taught classical languages and comparative Indo-European linguistics at the University of California, Los Angeles (UCLA), from 1958.
 In 1965, he was appointed Professor of Indo-European Studies there.
 Puhvel founded the Center for the Study of Comparative Folklore and Mythology at UCLA in 1961.
 At UCLA, he was Director of the Center for Research in Languages and Linguistics (1962–1967), Vice Chairman of Indo-European Studies (1964–1968), and Chairman of the Department of Classics (1968–1975).
 Prominent students of Puhvel at UCLA include anthropologist C. Scott Littleton and folklorist Donald J. Ward.

-Puhvel was President of the Association for the Advancement of Baltic Studies from 1971 to 1972.
-He is a member of many other scholarly organizations, including the Linguistic Society of America, the American Oriental Society and the American Philological Association.
-Puhvel has been a Fellow of the American Council of Learned Societies (1961–1962), and a Guggenheim Fellow (1968–1969).
+He was President of the Association for the Advancement of Baltic Studies from 1971 to 1972.
+He was a member of many other scholarly organizations, including the Linguistic Society of America, the American Oriental Society and the American Philological Association.
+Puhvel was a Fellow of the American Council of Learned Societies (1961–1962), and a Guggenheim Fellow (1968–1969).
 He became an Officer First Class of the Order of the White Rose of Finland in 1967.
 Puhvel is the creator of the Hittite Etymological Dictionary (1984–), which as of 2020 has been published in ten volumes.
-This project is the culmination of more than a half a century of work by Puhvel.
+This project represents the culmination of more than a half a century of work by Puhvel.
 Since volume 5 (2001), it complements the Chicago Hittite Dictionary, which began in 1980.

-Puhvel has retired from UCLA as Professor Emeritus of Classical Linguistics, Indo-European Studies and Hittite.
+Puhvel retired from UCLA as Professor Emeritus of Classical Linguistics, Indo-European Studies and Hittite.
 He was a visiting professor at the University of Tartu from 1993 to 1999.
-Studies in Honor of Jaan Puhvel (1997), a festschrift in his honor, was published in two parts by the Institute for the Study of Man.
+Studies in Honor of Jaan Puhvel (1997), a Festschrift in his honor, was published in two parts by the Institute for the Study of Man.
 Puhvel received the Estonian Order of the White Star, Third Class in 2001.
-He took part in the editing process of Gilgamesh when the translation into Estonian was being prepared.
+He took part in the editing process of the Epic of Gilgamesh when the translation into Estonian was being prepared.

-The Estonian poet Kaarel Kressa has characterized Puhvel as one of the world's most prominent Hittitologists, and one of the foremost Estonian scholars.
+The Estonian poet Kaarel Kressa characterized Puhvel as one of the world's most prominent Hittitologists, and one of the foremost Estonian scholars.

-Personal life
+Personal life and death

-Puhvel married Estonian microbiologist Madli Puhvel on 4 June 1960, with whom he has three children.
-He is the brother of philologist Martin Puhvel.
-He resides in Encino, Los Angeles, but spends every summer at the restored family farm in Kõrvemaa, Estonia.
+Puhvel married Estonian microbiologist Madli Puhvel on 4 June 1960, with whom he had three children.
+He was the brother of philologist Martin Puhvel.
+Jaan Puhvel resided in Encino, Los Angeles, but spent every summer at the restored family farm in Kõrvemaa, Estonia.

+Puhvel died on 25 April 2026, at the age of 94.